Jordan-Hymas/linux-kernel-led-blinker/README.md

-# blinkkbd — Keyboard LED Blink Kernel Module
+# blinkkbd "Keyboard LED Blink Kernel Module"

 A Linux kernel module that blinks the Num Lock, Caps Lock, and Scroll Lock LEDs on a keyboard.
 Controlled entirely through `/proc/blinkkbd`.
 Written for CS430 Project 2.